Urban Photography in Quebec: Locations, Light, and Inspiration

 DifficultyAccessible

-Dufferin Terrace and the Plains of Abraham
+The Terrasse Dufferin and the Plains of Abraham

-View180° Panoramic
+View180° panoramic

 Recommended equipmentWide angle, telephoto

-Lower Town, Limoilou and Saint-Roch
+Lower Town, Limoilou, and Saint-Roch

 StyleUrban, authentic

-SubjectsMurals, facades, staircases
+SubjectsMurals, facades, stairs

 The Light